ron1342/Pratical_Machine_Learning_Project/README.md

 ## Data

-The training data for this project are available here:
+The training data for this project is available here:

 https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv